Hawkazizi/MovieWhiz/README.md

 ## How to Join

 If you're enthusiastic about shaping the future of entertainment discovery and possess the skills we're seeking, we invite you to join us.
-To express your interest, please contact us at [contact information] or [email address].
+To express your interest, please contact us at [https://www.linkedin.com/in/hawkazizi/] or [hawk.azizi1@gmail.com].
 Feel free to share your portfolio or relevant experience.

-## Project Timeline

-The project is currently underway, and we anticipate a duration of [mention the anticipated project duration] to complete the current phase.
-The roadmap for future features and enhancements is expected to span [mention a rough timeline for future development phases].

 ## Conclusion

-In conclusion, our project seeks to create a revolutionary entertainment recommendation platform, offering users personalized movie and music suggestions.
-We're excited to collaborate with talented UI/UX and backend developers who share our vision.
-Together, we will shape the future of entertainment discovery.
+In conclusion, My project seeks to create a revolutionary entertainment recommendation platform, offering users personalized movie and music suggestions.
+I'm  excited to collaborate with talented UI/UX and backend developers who share our vision.

-We look forward to your involvement and expertise.

 Best regards,
 Shahin Azizi
-[Your Contact Information]
+[hawk.azizi1@gmail.com]

 <!-- Placeholder for Images and Previews -->
 ![Project Preview 2](./MovieWhizAsset.png)